 Not only does dark chocolate give a boost of happiness to our taste buds, it does the same to our brains.
 Dark chocolate is rich with serotonin, a chemical that passes signals to different parts of the brain.
 Researchers believe that an imbalance of serotonin in the body can lead to depression.

-Try this recipe: Swap out M&Ms with dark chocolate in this healthier trail mix.
+Try this recipe: Try this healthier dark chocolate trail mix.

 Pack in your omega 3 fatty acids with a handful of walnuts.
 Instead of going for a bag of chips in the afternoon, try the crunch of walnuts to reduce your stress.